SciML/Catalyst.jl/docs/src/model_creation/dsl_advanced.md

 ```

 The following cases in which the DSL would normally infer variables will all throw errors if `@require_declaration` is set and the variables are not explicitly declared.
-- Inferring a species in a reaction, as in the example above
+- Occurrence of an undeclared species in a reaction, as in the example above.
-- Inferring a parameter in a reaction rate expression, as in the reaction line `k*n, A --> B`
+- Occurrence of an undeclared parameter in a reaction rate expression, as in the reaction line `k*n, A --> B`.
-- Inferring a parameter in the stoichiometry of a species, as in the reaction line `k, n*A --> B`
+- Occurrence of an undeclared parameter in the stoichiometry of a species, as in the reaction line `k, n*A --> B`.
-- Inferring a differential variable on the LHS of a coupled differential equation, as in `A` in `@equations D(A) ~ A^2`
+- Occurrence of an undeclared differential variable on the LHS of a coupled differential equation, as in `A` in `@equations D(A) ~ A^2`.
-- Inferring an [observable](@ref dsl_advanced_options_observables) that is declared using `@observables`
+- Occurrence of an undeclared [observable](@ref dsl_advanced_options_observables) in an `@observables` expression, such as `@observables X1 ~ A + B`.

 ## [Naming reaction networks](@id dsl_advanced_options_naming)
 Each reaction network model has a name.
 It can be accessed using the `nameof` function.
 By default, some generic name is used: